SillyTavern/SillyTavern-Docs/Usage/st-script.md

 /pass Hello, World! | /echo
 ```

 You should the message in the toast on top of the screen.
-Now let's break down bit by bit.
+Now let's break it down bit by bit.

-A script a batch of commands, each one starting with the slash, with or without named and unnamed arguments, and terminated with the command separator character: `|`.
+A script is a batch of commands, each one starting with the slash, with or without named and unnamed arguments, and terminated with the command separator character: `|`.

 Commands are executed sequentially, one after another, and transfer data between each other.

-1. `/pass` command accepts a constant value of "Hello, World!" as an unnamed argument and writes it to the pipe.
+1. The `/pass` command accepts a constant value of "Hello, World!" as an unnamed argument and writes it to the pipe.
-2. `/echo` command receives the value through the pipe from the previous command and displays it as a toast notification.
+2. The `/echo` command receives the value through the pipe from the previous command and displays it as a toast notification.

 As constant unnamed arguments and pipes are interchangeable, we could rewrite this script simply as: